Uncategorized

 What does Botox cost in Toronto?

 At Bar Beauty Medical, Botox is priced at $10 per unit.
-A standard forehead treatment runs 15-25 units, so most clients spend $150-$250 per visit.
-See our full Botox guide for area-by-area dosing recommendations and pricing.
+A standard forehead treatment runs 15-25 units.
+For per-visit pricing, see our price list or our full Botox guide for area-by-area dosing recommendations and pricing.

 Frequently asked questions